evant/kotlin-inject/README.md

 }
 ```

-You can then use the type alias anywhere, and you will be provided with a function that calls the top-level one with the
+You can then use the type alias anywhere and you will be provided with a function that calls the top-level one with the
 requested dependencies.

 ```kotlin